Cycling team continues to raise funds, will hold kick-off event March 1 at Samaritan House shelter

 To achieve its million-dollar goal, Schwein organized a team of co-captains, recruited new team members, found corporate sponsors, organized training rides, and represented Team Samaritan House at major cycling events in Colorado and surrounding states.
 Team Samaritan House participates in cycling events throughout the year, including Subaru Elephant Rock, Triple Bypass, The Denver Post Pedal The Plains, Icon Eyecare Tour of the Moon, Copper Triangle, Courage Classic, and Iron Horse Classic, Santa Fe Century (New Mexico), Moab Skinny Tire Festival (Utah), and the Pikes Peak Hill Climb.

-Recently, a corporate sponsor gave $5,000 on February 14 that helped the team reach $1 million—funds used to assist families and individuals with achieving self-sufficiency at Samaritan House shelter in Denver, Samaritan House Women’s Emergency Shelter, The Mission in Fort Collins, Guadalupe Community Center in Greeley, and Catholic Charities’ Western Slope Services.
+Recently, a corporate sponsor gave $5,000 on February 14 that helped the team reach $1 million—funds used to assist families and individuals with achieving self-sufficiency at Samaritan House shelter in Denver, Samaritan House Women’s Emergency Shelter, Samaritan House Fort Collins, Guadalupe Community Center in Greeley, and Catholic Charities’ Western Slope Services.

 “We’re grateful to Team Samaritan House for what they have done for those experiencing homelessness,” said Darren Walsh, also a team rider, who is president and CEO of Catholic Charities of Denver.
 “Their passion for helping those in need continues to be an inspiration and example of selfless giving for all of us.
 The riders have changed the lives of so many families and individuals needing a second chance.”